Departmental Health and Safety Manual

 Retention: Send to Clinical Services: Patient Records

-Grievance Files (Staff Employee Complaint Files)
+Grievance Files (Staff Employee Complaint Files) - Exonerated

-A record of labor-related complaints and grievances.
+A record of labor-related complaints and grievances in which the complaint/grievance was proven to be unsubstantiated.

-Official Copy: Labor Relations Office
+Official Copy: UWHR Labor Relations Office

 Disposition Method: Shred or Delete